HS-Workspace/HS-Workspace.github.io/Terms.md

 # Terms and conditions

-Our Terms and Conditions ("Terms") was last updated on February 20, 2023.
+Our Terms and Conditions ("Terms") was last updated on April 16, 2023.

 Please read these terms carefully before using our service.